 This is a dramatic untamed stretch of wilderness shaped by volcanic activity.
 Imagine low hanging mist and miles of untamed rugged wilderness.
 It definitely sets a mystical and almost other-worldly mood.
 And there is some incredible wildlife too– wild cats, wild boars, wildcats, black grouse, red deer, eagle owls all call this beautiful place home and since the new millennium, the lynx has again been sighted in this remote and highly protected area here for the first time in three centuries.
 Part of the park’s moors dates back to the last Ice Age!

 Known for its pretty houses and cobbled streets, this town has the accolade of the smallest town on earth and a population of just 500!
-It is only 2 hours from Brussels Shop for artisanal produce, gaze at half-timbered houses, visit the beautiful Topiary Park and stop off to quench your thirst at La Ferme du Chêne which brews beer using a 14th-century method.
+It is only 2 hours from Brussels.
+Shop for artisanal produce, gaze at half-timbered houses, visit the beautiful Topiary Park and stop off to quench your thirst at La Ferme du Chêne which brews beer using a 14th-century method.
 Sporty types can also kayak or raft the Ourthe River that passes through the city.

-The name speaks for it self eh!
+The name speaks for itself!
 Located in the Ardennes region of eastern Belgium it’s naturally blessed with an abundance of mineral-rich thermal waters tourists flock here to relax and enjoy the health and wellness benefits of the water and the hot springs.
 It’s also very easy on the eye with beautiful buildings, thermal baths, a historic casino, an array of luxury hotels and an endearing 19th century retro charm.

 Sitting on the banks of the Semois River just a few miles from the border with France, Bouillon is famed for its imposing castle located on a rocky bend in the river overlooking the town.
 Parts of the castle date back as far as the 8th century.
 Beyond Château de Bouillon, miles of footpaths allow visitors to explore the lush forests of the Semois Valley.

-Voted one of Flanders’ most beautiful villages, the town of De Haan is one of the Belgian coastline’s most scenic spots.
+Voted one of Flanders’ most beautiful villages, the town of De Haan is one of the Belgium coastline’s most scenic spots.
 While parts of De Haan date back to the Middle Ages, much of the town today was formed when King Leopold II commissioned the construction of the resort town in the late 19th century.
 De Haan’s meandering streets are filled with beautiful Belle Époque buildings and the town was once home to Albert Einstein who lived there for a number of months before emigrating to the USA.